euryvallejo/csharp_exercises/README.md

 # List of C# Exercises
-This exercises is part of my specialization class
+This Repo is part of a Course that created for my Student In this Repo existing some Exercises
-This project is a console application, it receive a number an execute a specify exercises
-1) Return a inverter number of two-digits number
-2) Return a inverter number of three-digits number